microsoft/USBuildingFootprints/README.md

 Yes.
 We are working through the internal process to open source the segmentation models and polyonization algorithms.

 #### Will there be more data coming for other geographies?
 Maybe.
-This is a work in progess.
+This is a work in progress.

 #### Why are the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.